Nu-invariants of extra-twisted connected sums

 \end{Thm}

-This is proved in Section~\ref{2h} using Proposition~\ref{Prop1} from the appendix.
-The occurrence of the Dedekind $\eta$-function can also be motivated by regarding~$\tilde\eta(\Aa)$ as a connection form of the Chern connection on a holomorphic determinant line bundle; see Remark~\ref{rmk:atiyah}.
-From the theory of complex multiplication one knows that the values of~$\Im\mathcal L$ in~\eqref{eq:thmA.2} can be expressed in terms of logarithms of algebraic numbers; for the values used in this paper, this is done explicitly in~\ref{app:2}.
-The linear combinations that appear in~\eqref{eq:thmA.1} can be figured out from the functional equation~\eqref{Ltransf} of~$\mathcal L$ (see Proposition~\ref{Prop3}), giving one proof of Theorem~\ref{Thm:B} below.
+This is proved in Section~\ref{2h} (assuming Proposition~\ref{Prop1}).
+The occurrence of the Dedekind \etafunc can also be motivated by regarding~$\tilde\eta(\Aa)$ as a connection form of the Chern connection on a holomorphic determinant line bundle; see Remark~\ref{rmk:atiyah}.
+From the theory of complex multiplication one knows that the values of~$\Im\logeta$ in~\eqref{eq:thmA.2} can be expressed in terms of logarithms of algebraic numbers; for the values used in this paper, this is done explicitly in section~\ref{app:2}.
+The linear combinations that appear in~\eqref{eq:thmA.1} can be worked out from the functional equation~\eqref{Ltransf} of~$\logeta$ (see Proposition~\ref{Prop3}), giving one approach to Theorem~\ref{Thm:B} below.